gitandriy/elanco-tick-backend/README.md

 ### 2. Activate it (If using Windows PowerShell)

-Set-ExecutionPolicy -Scope CurrentUser RemoteSigned venv\Scripts\Activate.ps1
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+.\venv\Scripts\Activate.ps1

 ### 3. Install dependencies

 pip install -r requirements.txt

 ### 4. Load the dataset into the database